ToneyK/Eat-Da-Burger/README.md

 The Eat-Da-Burger application is using HTML/CSS and Materialize for a front end framework.
 Node.js and Express for the backend.
 Handlebars is used for templating.

 You can enter a burger name to add it to the page.
-Then you can click the burger to devoure the burger :) This will move the data in the database.
+Then you can click the burger to devour the burger :) This will move the data in the database.

 ## Getting Started
 https://toney-eat-da-burger.herokuapp.com/